Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your gynecologic oncologist will help you make a treatment plan.
 Talking about your treatment choices will be one of the most important meetings you'll have with your doctor.

 It may take time to choose the best plan.
 Ask your doctor how much time you can take to explore your options.
-You may want to get an opinion from another doctor before deciding on treatment.
+Learn as much as you can.
+Don't be afraid to ask questions.
+You may want to get a second opinion from another doctor before deciding on treatment.
 You may also want to talk with your family and friends.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |